 SCREEN: To be provided by Authors: Learning paradigm being started

-SCREEN: To be provided by Authors: Data being acquired

 For a visual task, inform the Participant [1], “Now you are going to see the pictures of the aliens and the letters.
 Whenever you see the picture you are looking for, press the button on your response pad.
 You will play this game 4 times in a row.
 It will take about 5 minutes each time [2].”